Get started today!

 - Culminating Experience: Comprehensive portfolio

-- Alumni Current Positions: Graduates go on to counseling positions in elementary, middle and secondary schools, college counseling centers and mental health and social service agencies
+- Alumni Current Positions: Graduates go on to counseling positions in elementary, middle and secondary schools as well as mental health and social service agencies

 The M.Ed. in School Counseling leads to Pennsylvania Department of Education certification for school counseling from Pre-Kindergarten through 12th grade.